Please contact us at: 202-727-3117 or [email protected] if you do not find the answer you need.

 Question: How long does it take to become a notary?

-Answer: It takes about 45-60 days for new applicants and about 30-45 days for renewals if the information on the application is accurate, for the completion of all requirements to become a notary, including application review, approval of documentation, orientation and other necessary requirements.
+Answer: It takes about 45 - 60 days if the information on the application is accurate for the completion of all requirements to become a notary, including application review, approval of documentation, orientation, and other necessary requirements.

 Question: What fee can a notary charge?